Majid Jowhari: Advocacy for Diplomacy

 Consistent with Prime Minister Justin Trudeau's 2015 federal election promise to establish diplomatic relations with Iran, Jowhari accepted the request to sponsor a Parliamentary E-Petition "E-553 (Iran)" initiated by Bijan Ahmadi which specifically asks the Government of Canada to re-establish diplomatic relations and consular services with Iran, including reopening embassies in both countries.
 The petition provided historical background information and cited how the 2012 closure impacts Iranian-Canadians nationwide.
 This petition successfully garnered over 15,781 verified signatures.
 Conservative Member of Parliament Peter Kent sponsored petition "E-563", which directly opposed Jowhari's but only garnered 607 verified signatures.

-An Iranian delegation composed of Members of Parliament and their Secretary of a Development Committee was in Canada to formally meet with officials at the International Civil Aviation Organization in Montreal.
+An Iranian delegation composed of members of Parliament and their Secretary of a Development Committee was in Canada to formally meet with officials at the International Civil Aviation Organization in Montreal.
 The delegation requested a meeting with Jowhari which took place in his constituency office in Richmond Hill.
 Jowhari stated over email that the premise of this meeting was an opportunity to listen and discuss as well as express his concerns related to human rights in Iran.

 43rd Canadian Parliament

-Jowhari was re-elected as the Member of Parliament for Richmond Hill in the October 21, 2019, election.
+Jowhari was re-elected 2019 election.
 He won the tight race with a margin of only 212 votes against Conservative candidate Costas Menegakis.
-During the ensuing 43rd Canadian Parliament he sponsored one private member bill, Bill C-207 An Act to amend the Criminal Code (presentence report) which sought to include aspects of an offender's mental condition, relevant for sentencing purposes, in presentence reports, though the bill was not brought to a vote.
+During the 43rd Canadian Parliament he sponsored one private member bill, Bill C-207 An Act to amend the Criminal Code (presentence report) which sought to include aspects of an offender's mental condition, relevant for sentencing purposes, in presentence reports, though the bill was not brought to a vote.

 Motion M-36 Emancipation Day

-On March 9, 2020, Majid tabled a Private Member's Motion that would have August 1 of every year be recognized as 'Emancipation Day' across Canada.
+On March 9, 2020, Majid tabled a private member's motion that would have August 1 of every year be recognized as 'Emancipation Day' across Canada.
 Jowhari worked with Nova Scotia Senator Wanda Thomas Bernard on gaining support and momentum for the motion.
 In an interview with The Globe and Mail on Motion M-36, Jowhari exclaimed that "Canada should also apologize for its history of slavery and consider how it can reconcile it through government initiatives or reparations."
 In a Facebook Note to his constituents, Majid Jowhari wrote, As we approach August 1, I want to affirm that our responsibility to confront our history and advocate for greater diversity, inclusion and opportunity does not end with Emancipation Day.
 While the extraordinary circumstances of the Covid-19 pandemic have temporarily changed the course of my Private Member's Motion, Motion 36, being approved in Parliament, I urge you to continue to prioritize this cause.
 I will continue to be an advocate for a more inclusive and diverse society in which Emancipation Day and its history are represented and embodied in our schools and institutions.
 My hope is that you will join me in exploring our nation's history and take part in your community's Emancipation Day celebrations safely and remotely.

+Jowhari's private member's bill was passed unanimously on March 24, 2021, officially designating August 1 as Emancipation Day in Canada.